oliwoodsuk/context-link-plugin/README.md

 # Context Link Plugin

-Connect Claude to your [Context Link](https://context-link.ai) knowledge base and retrieve context from your connected sources: Notion, Google Drive and any websites.
+Connect Claude to your [Context Link](https://context-link.ai) knowledge base and retrieve just the right context from your connected sources: Notion, Google Drive and any websites.
 Context Link also has a memory layer where you can save conversation insights, documents and anything else you want to persist directly from an AI interaction.

 ## What it does